-Theorem 10.3.3 part (3) only applies when $\sum{n=1}^{\infty} b_n$ diverges; in our case, it converges.
-Ultimately, our test has not revealed anything about the convergence
+Theorem 10.3.12 part (3) only applies when $\sum{n=1}^{\infty} b_n$ diverges; in our case,

 The problem is that we chose a poor series with which to compare.
 Since the numerator and denominator of the terms of the series are both algebraic functions, we should have compared our series to the dominant term of the numerator divided by the dominant term of the denominator.